-usertmplt_name Defines the name of the user template, for example, MyReliableReplication, and MySWSnapshot. description Describes a user template in English. descriptionid References the message catalog where localized versions of the description may be found, and provides an index number for the description in the catalog. volume_templates Indicates the templates that can be used by the user template. capability Indicates the capabilities that are provided by volumes created from the user template. attribute_name Defines the name and value of a parameter. rules Specifies the start of the section that contains the rules for selecting and laying out storage, and which implement the capabilities that the user template provides.
-See "Rules" on page 115.
+usertmplt_name Defines the name of the user template, for example, MyReliableReplication, and MySWSnapshot. description Describes a user template in English. descriptionid References the message catalog where localized versions of the description may be found, and provides an index number for the description in the catalog. capability Indicates the capabilities that are provided by volumes created from the user template. attribute_name Defines the name and value of a parameter. rules Specifies the start of the section that contains the rules for selecting and laying out storage, and which implement the capabilities that the user template provides.
+See "Rules" on page 121.

-For a formal definition of user_template in the ISP language, see "User Template" on page 140.
+For a formal definition of user_template in the ISP language, see "User Template" on page 148.